Who can Request an Absentee Ballot?

 Instructions for Completing Absentee Ballot

-You can find detailed instructions here: Uniform Instructions for Absentee Voters.
+You can find detailed instructions for completing your absentee ballot here: Uniform Instructions for Absentee Voters.

 Your completed absentee ballot must be delivered no later than 8 p.m. on Election Day.
 The U.S. Postal Service recommends absentee ballots be mailed one week before Election Day to arrive in time.

 In-Person Absentee Voting at your Municipal Clerk's Office (Early Voting)